Getting started with TAGUETTE

 |View and make changes||X||X||X|

-Taguette ships with two existing tags (or codes, if you're familiar with qualitative research):
+Taguette ships with one existing tag (or codes, if you're familiar with qualitative research):

-people.
-These are just there to get you started -- you can add and remove tags as often as you'd like!
-To view all your existing tags, click the Highlights tab in the leftpane.
+interesting.
+This is just there to get you started -- you can add and remove tags as often as you'd like!
+To view all your existing tags, click the Highlights tab in the left pane.
+You will see a list of tags you have and a count of the number of times you have highlighted your materials with a given tag.

 You should see a list of existing tags for the project - again, if you haven't added any yet, you will still see